Our History

 • St. Clair County - Port Huron, Marysville, St. Clair, Algonac, and Marine City.

-As of 2023, our four county service area includes over 4 million residents, exceeding 40% (40.47%) of Michigan’s population.
-Our service area also includes approximately 70% of all Black or African American residents in Michigan, as well as high percentages of other racial, ethnic, and language groups.
+Our four county service area includes over 4 million residents, exceeding 40% of Michigan’s population.
+Our service area also includes the majority of all Black or African American residents in Michigan, as well as high percentages of other racial, ethnic, and language groups.

 Fair Housing Office - Detroit, MI - Fair Housing Center of Metropolitan Detroit